HCAI-Lab/VisiTor/README.md

 To run the program, your request has to have the following format:

 ```
-python EyesNhand(The function you want to use) --Dir (Directory) --arg2 (the second argument)
+python Visitor (The function you want to use) --Dir (Directory) --arg2 (the second argument)
 ```

 For example, for running "*movecursortopattern*" with all the arguments, we have a code similar bellow

 ```
-python EyesNhand movecursortopattern --Dir Directory/to/where/you/want --arg2 SignInBotton
+python Visitor movecursortopattern --Dir Directory/to/where/you/want --arg2 SignInBotton
 ```

 ## Calling from Common lisp